Will a lost dog come back on its own?

 2

 Dogs have a natural instinct to return home.
 This instinct drives them to try to find their way home after leaving their homes.
-Especially for dogs that have lived in a fixed environment for a long time, they have a deep memory of the location, smell, and even sound of their home.
+Especially for dogs that have lived in a fixed environment for a long time, they have a deep memory of the location, kakara, and even sound of their home.
 When they get lost, these memories may become important clues for them to find their way home.
 However, this instinct is not absolutely reliable, as the complex and ever-changing external environment often increases the difficulty for them to return home.

 1. External environmental interference